 Dealing with Plaque Around Your Braces

 Once teeth are straightened by braces, it is easier to reach plaque on and between your teeth.
 But while wearing braces, plaque and food particles have additional places to accumulate and become trapped.
-Use an Oral-B® Electric Toothbrush with an Ortho® brush head that’s specially designed to effectively and gently clean around braces.
+Use an Oral-B® Electric Toothbrush with an Ortho® or Power Tip brush head that’s specially designed to effectively and gently clean around braces.

 Be prepared to spend three times as long on your oral care while you have braces on your teeth.
 Don't worry, it's worth the time.
 If you don't pay attention to oral hygiene while your teeth are being realigned, you increase your risk of gum disease.
 Plus, it can help your teeth look that much better when it's finally time to get your braces removed.